Hotel Ponce Intercontinental: Re-construction

 In 2006, PRIDCO sold the property to CBC Development, however, CBC changed the plans.
 It then planned to remodel the hotel, build an 80-room condo hotel, a 15,200 ft. square convention center, and 80 villas.
 The project was named Vista Magna Hotel & Resort.
 Two years later, however, in 2008, due to the estructural damage deemed too extensive, CBC decided it would instead demolish the structure and build a new hotel having some elements of the nostalgic original building.
 In any event, neither repairs nor demolition took place and, in 2012, CBC Development along with the Integrated Development Commission of the South Region from the House of Representatives of Puerto Rico began considering the possibility to rehabilitate the structure to operate as a senior citizen housing complex.
 The plan called for 126 senior housing units.

 By 2016, however, a new player surfaced.
 Juan Jose Acosta won approval to convert the building into a housing complex for homeless youth members of the LGBT community.

 In 2018, Grupo Misla Villalba, owners of Hotel Meliá, bought the property from CBC with plans to rehabilitate the structure as a hotel.

 On 28 July 2020, Misla Hospitality Group announced that the structure will be rehabilitated to convert it into the Puerto Rico's first Tribute Portfolio by Marriott International.
 The hotel was preliminarily expected to open in March 2022 after an investment of $20 million.
-The new hotel will feature a casino, spa, night club, swimming pools, and three restaurants.
 It would be the second under the Marriott flag in Ponce, after the Aloft hotel located on the Ponce Bypass and PR-12.

+On March 26, 2025, the Misla Hospitality Group announced they received the financial backing for hotel's reconstruction.
+The hotel is currently (May 2025) scheduled to reopen by December 2026 after a $35 million investment, and will operate under the name "The Continental".
+It will feature 168 rooms in the 1960-built structure, 32 swim-out suites, 20 villas, convention center, as well as common areas.
+The groundbreaking for the reconstruction was taken place in May 9, 2025.